Fiserv/universal-commerce/docs/documentation/interactiveGuide_CircleK.md

 ## Success and Error Codes

-<a href = "https://developer.fiserv.com/product/ConnectedCommerce/docs/?path=docs/documentation/API_Response_Codes.md&branch=main"> Connected Commerce Error Code link </a>
+<a href = "https://developer.fiserv.com/product/ConnectedCommerce/docs/?path=docs/documentation/API_Response_Codes.md&branch=main"> Connected Commerce Error Code List </a>

  <!-- Develop master list for successes as well depending on payment type.
 We should already have this and would be easy to partner   -->